nikhilgiji/nikhilgiji/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm a Machine Learning developer.\
+🎓 &nbsp;I'm a User Experience Designer.\
-💡 &nbsp;Currently I am working as a Machine Learning Engineer focussing on Computer Vision.\
+💡 &nbsp;Sometimes I also write code particularly in the area of computer vision.\
-💡 &nbsp;I have experience in working with technologies icluding Python, Tensorflow, Keras.
-Currently learning C++, Open3D.\
+💡 &nbsp;I have experience in working with technologies icluding Figma, After Effects and Python.\
-🌱 &nbsp;I'm on track for learning more about Machine Learning System Design, Self Supervised Learning and Algorithms.\
+🌱 &nbsp;I'm on track for learning more about designing interface for machine learning systems and human computer interaction.\
 ✉️ &nbsp;You can mail me at nikhilgiji3@gmail.com!
 I'll try to respond as soon as I can.